 How the Tour of Britain works today

-The modern-day Tour of Britain normally takes place over eight stages, starting on a Sunday and finishing the following Sunday.
+The modern-day Tour of Britain normally takes place over six to eight stages, starting on a Sunday and finishing the following weekend.
 Its traditional place in the cycling calendar is in early September.
 Most of the stages are normal mass-start road stages, but it’s also common to have one time trial at some point during the event.

-There are five classifications that the riders contest over the course of the race:
+There are five main classifications that the riders contest over the course of the race:

 General classification